russellcxl/Algernon-and-his-cheese/README.md

 ### progress report 2.1 -- july 3 2020 (evening)
 I think I have taught Algernon to find the shortest path.
 But I have not yet set obstacles; so I cannot be sure.
 I will try again tomorrow, because now I am tired and Miss Kinnian says I should rest.

+### progress report 3 -- july 4 2020
+Algernon has made tremendous progress.
+I can now say with certainty that Algernon will always take the shortest path to the cheese block.
+I have also programmed definable walls to make it more challenging for him, and also to prove that he is just as capable of making intelligent decisions as his corporeal self.